marcellocostamagna/ND_sim/ReadME.md

 # 6D Molecular Similarity

-This directory contains the files and folder created during the development of a 6D molecular similarity measure and it ought to become the package to import when willing to use such similarity.
+This directory hosts the resources for the development of a 6D molecular similarity measure.
+Ideally, this will serve as the go-to package for those looking to employ such a similarity metric.

-# Folder structure
+## Folder Structure

+- **Source**:
-Source: conatins the actual code of the similarity
+  - Houses the core code for the 6D molecular similarity measure.

-Tests: Unit tests
+- **Tests**:
+  - Consists of unit tests ensuring the proper functionality of the measure.

+- **Trials**:
+  - A collection of miscellaneous scripts.
+For instance:
-Trials: Collect miscellaneous scripts, e.g., `example.py` illustrates the use of the similarity and its functions.
+    - `example.py` demonstrates how to utilize the similarity measure and its associated functions.
-There are two visualization script for the 3D and 4D case to show the outcomes of the similarity.
+    - There are visualization scripts for both 3D and 4D cases, showcasing the results of the similarity metric.
-`perturbation.py` collects different functions for applying some transformations to molecules (e.g, translation, rotation, ...)
+    - `perturbation.py` aggregates various functions to apply transformations to molecules, such as translation, rotation, and more.